-The primary author of the handbook is Philip Mueller, Chief Assistant District Attorney in the Schenectady County District Attorney's Office.
-His vision for the Handbook is displayed on every page and his strong knowledge of the subject matter provides support for his powerful words.
-Tammy Smiley of Nassau County, Wendy Lehman, formerly of Monroe County, and Lois Raff of Queens County helped edit the original handbook.
-Kristine Hamann, Chair of the Best Practices Committee and now Executive Director for at the Prosecutors' Center for Excellence, was instrumental in bringing this project to fruition.
-Additional credit must be given to Morrie Kleinbart of Richmond County, Maryanne Luciano of Westchester County, David Cohn of New York County, Mike Coluzza of Oneida County, Michael Flaherty of Erie County, Chana Krauss of Putnam County, Robert Masters of Queens County, Rick Trunfio of Onondaga County and Joshua Vinciguerra of NYPTI.
+The primary author of the original version of The Right Thing was Philip Mueller, the former Chief Assistant District Attorney in the Schenectady County District Attorney's Office.
+His vision for The Right Thing is displayed on every page, and his strong knowledge of the subject matter provides support for his powerful words.
+Tammy Smiley of Nassau County, Wendy Lehman, formerly of Monroe County, and Lois Raff, formerly of Queens County, helped edit the original version.

+Additional credit must be given to those who edited prior updates, namely, Robert Masters, Rick Trunfio of Onondaga County, Morrie Kleinbart of Richmond County, Chana Krauss of Putnam County, David Cohn of New York County, Maryanne Luciano, formerly of Westchester County, and Joshua Vinciguerra, formerly of NYPTI.

-I hope that the Handbook proves useful both as a quick reference guide and as a starting point for essential conversations about our ethical obligations and how we can best serve the People of the State of New York.
+I hope that these guidelines prove useful both as a quick reference guide and as a starting point for essential conversations about our ethical obligations and how we can best serve the People of the State of New York.